 The City of Brecksville's chief executive officer is the Mayor who is elected by the voters for a four-year term.
 The Mayor appoints, subject to approval of Council, the directors of the City's departments except for the Director of Finance, the Law Director and the Clerk of Council, all of whom are appointed by Council.

 Mayor Jerry N. Hruby was re-elected to an unprecedented eighth consecutive term as mayor in the November general election in 2016.
 Mayor Hruby is the only mayor to be elected to eight consecutive four-year terms since Brecksville became a village in 1921.
+On January 1, 2024 Mayor Jerry N. Hruby retired from City service.
+Mayor Daryl J. Kingston was sworn in as Mayor of Brecksville on January 2, 2024

 The City's Service Department works hard to respond to the needs of the residents, providing curbside rubbish and recycling collection, street maintenance, snow removal and maintenance of City recreational facilities, among other services.
 The Department is responsible for an annual, aggressive road repair and maintenance program.
 Security of one's person and property is foremost on the minds of our full-time Police Department and Fire Department.